tomheston/fragility-metrics/FRAGILITY_METRICS.md

 Demonstrates that classic fragility measures can misrepresent stability when treatment arms are imbalanced and formalizes the allocation-corrected adjustment that underlies MFQ.
 Provides the empirical and mathematical justification for normalizing fragility to the arm actually subjected to toggling, resolving the asymmetry and mis-scaling inherent in FQ for unequal randomizations.

 **Heston TF.** *Fragility Metrics Toolkit* Zenodo.
 2025;17254763.
 Open-source reference implementation containing FI, FQ, MFQ, GFI, GFQ, PFI, UFI, and RQ.
 Establishes computational standards for the core model-free fragility and robustness metrics currently available.
-Additional metrics (DFI/DFQ, CFS/CFQ, DNB, MeCI, DTI, Agreement-NBF, ANOVAη²) were originally developed outside the core toolkit and are now integrated into this reference; software implementations will follow in subsequent toolkit releases.
+Additional metrics (DFI/DFQ, CFS/CFQ, DNB, MeCI, DTI, ANOVA-FQ, ZFQ, ANOVAη²) were originally developed outside the core toolkit and are now integrated into this reference; software implementations will follow in subsequent toolkit releases.

 **Heston TF.** *Meaningful Change Index: A P-Value Independent Metric for Assessing Robustness and Fragility in Continuous Outcomes.* SSRN.
 2025;5535978.
 Defines the MeCI robustness metric for continuous outcomes using the Neutrality Boundary Framework and establishes its complementarity with CFQ.
 Demonstrates that robustness can be quantified independently of p-values through geometric distance to neutrality, completing the continuous-outcome analogue of RQ (binary) and DNB (diagnostic).